-The SEFCRI reports that reef injuries may occur as a result of both permitted and unpermitted activities.3 SEFCRI guidelines and recommendations focus on unpermitted activities, such as "recreational misuse, vessel groundings, and injury resulting from anchoring, propeller wash, and salvage efforts, including towing cable drags."
-SEFCRI recommendations include the following:
+The SEFCRI reports that reef injuries may occur as a result of both permitted and unpermitted activities.3 The SEFCRI's guidelines and recommendations focus on unpermitted activities such as "recreational misuse, vessel groundings, and injury resulting from anchoring, propeller wash, and salvage efforts, including towing cable drags."
+Some of SEFCRI's recommendations include the following:

-- Regulatory agencies issuing permits for activities that may affect reef resources should reexamine and improve permitting, compliance, enforcement, and penalty assessment processes to ensure that permit conditions provide the maximum protection for, and the least impact to, reef resources. - A public education campaign should be undertaken to inform the public of the necessity of, and correct protocol for, reporting reef injuries.
+- Regulatory agencies issuing permits for activities that may affect reef resources should re-examine and improve permitting, compliance, enforcement, and penalty assessment processes to ensure that permit conditions provide the maximum protection for, and the least impact to, reef resources; - A public education campaign should be undertaken to inform the public of the necessity of, and correct protocol for, reporting reef injuries; - The department should explore the various avenues of potential enforcement authority and develop the one identified as producing the best results;

-1 Information provided by the Department of Environmental Protection.
+Information provided by the Department of Environmental Protection.